Rosie Jones

 Rosie Luisa Jones (born 24 June 1990) is a British comedian, writer and actress.
-After starting her career as a writer on panel shows, she went on to appear as a guest on The Last Leg, 8 Out of 10 Cats, 8 Out of 10 Cats Does Countdown, QI, Would I Lie to You? and Hypothetical.
+After starting her career as a writer on panel shows, she went on to appear as a guest on The Last Leg, 8 Out of 10 Cats, 8 Out of 10 Cats Does Countdown, QI, Would I Lie to You?, Hypothetical, and Taskmaster.
 She attended the 2020 Summer Paralympics in Tokyo as a roving reporter for The Last Leg.

 Jones has performed stand-up comedy at the Edinburgh Festival Fringe, incorporating her cerebral palsy into her comedic style.
-In 2018, she was featured on Edinburgh Nights.
+In 2018 she was featured on Edinburgh Nights.
 She has also hosted the documentary Am I a R*tard?, the series Trip Hazard: My Great British Adventure, and written an episode of Sex Education.
 With Helen Bauer, she hosts the podcast Daddy Look at Me.

-As an actress, she appeared in six episodes of Casualty between 2021 and 2022.
+As an actress, she appeared in six episodes of Casualty in 2021 and 2022, and starred in the 2025 sitcom Pushers, which she also co-created.
 Jones authored a children's book, The Amazing Edie Eckhart, about an 11-year-old girl with cerebral palsy, and a sequel, The Big Trip.